kevincastejon/Unity-GridHelper/README.md

 pathMap.GetNextTileFromTile(tile);
 ```

-You can get the next tile direction on the path between the target and a tile.
+You can get the next tile direction on the path between the target and a tile (in 2D grid coordinates).

 - **GetNextTileDirectionFromTile**
 ```cs